The North Face Fanorak Review

 Weight and Packability

-Although this jacket is heavier than many others in this review — it nearly triples the weight of the Distance — when turned into a fanny-pack we were impressed with how light it was to carry along on bike rides.
+Although this jacket is heavier than many others in this review — it nearly triples the weight of the lightest jacket in this review — when turned into a fanny-pack we were impressed with how light it was to carry along on bike rides.

 Fit and Functionality

 The colorways of the Fanorak are clearly streetwear-inspired, and we believe it is designed with the urban-user in mind.
-It is super soft worn over just a t-shirt, very comfortably sized to throw on over a casual sweatshirt, and has a large hood to easily accommodate a bike helmet.
+It is super soft when worn over just a t-shirt, very comfortably sized to throw on over a casual sweatshirt, and has a large hood to easily accommodate a bike helmet.

 The fanny-pack is a style that is actually making quite the comeback among designers of mountain bike accessory packs — they are lightweight, less bulky than backpacks, and hold enough to support shorter-distance rides.